DD Form 149 Application for Correction of Military Record Under the Provisions of Title 10, U.S. Code, Section 1552

 What Is DD Form 149?

-DD Form 149, Application for Correction of Military Record is a document issued and issued by the U.S. Department of Defense.
+DD Form 149, Application for Correction of Military Record is a document issued by the Department of Defense (DoD).
 It is used to apply for changes in the personnel file of a soldier if they discovered a mistake or inaccuracy in their military discharge records.

 The latest version of the form - often incorrectly referred to as DA Form 149 or VA Form 149 - was released in December 2014.
 An up-to-date fillable form DD 149 is available for download below or can found on the Executive Services Directorate website.